sikana-foundation/ricecookr.io/README.md

 This script intends to create a Sikana channel per language ("Sikana EN", "Sikana FR", ...)

 ### How to use it
-First, copy-paste `parameters.yml.dist` to `parameters.yml` and fill it with your credentials to Sikana's API.
+First, copy-paste `parameters.yml.dist` to `parameters.yml` and fill it with your credentials to Sikana's API and Kolibri token.

 Then, run the following command to build a channel for the language of your choice: